Vietnamese punctuation: Historical punctuation

-The usage of these two punctuation marks have some flexibility, varying between manuscripts.
+The usage of these two punctuation marks has some flexibility, varying between manuscripts.
 In some cases, both marks are positioned at the bottom right of the character, while in others, the mark 句 (cú) appears at the bottom right, and 讀 (đậu) is placed at the bottom center.
 These usages may differ, there were also manuscripts that were not punctuated.
 Scholars had to either rely on line breaks in the text called 斷句 (đoạn cú) or their mastery of Literary Chinese grammar.

 Annotation marks

 A diagram of the four tones indicate which corners represent which tones.

-There were also marks to denote alternative pronunciations, grammar, and errors.
+There were also marks (𧿫 dấu) to denote alternative pronunciations, grammar, and errors.